Menu

 Psychology Program Learning Outcomes

-1. Use scientific reasoning to interpret psychological phenomena.
+1. Use scientific reasoning to integrate evidence to explain complex psychological phenomena

 Sociology and Criminology Program Learning Outcomes

-1. Apply sociological principles to understand the social world.
+1. Apply critical thinking and sociological principles to understand the social world.

-1. Demonstrate effective oral and written communication for different purposes.
+1. Apply effective oral communication skills for different purposes.

 Theatre Program Learning Outcomes